 Banana leaf, cotton candy pink, black and white cabana stripe, and gold flatware combine to create an insanely chic aesthetic.
 Tastemakers have moved banana leaf from an accent to a neutral in decor, which makes our setting perfectly on-point for bachelorettes everywhere from wine country to poolside in Palm Springs.

 Bridal Shower: The Lauren

-A shower should feel bridal without feeling overtly saccharine.
+A shower should feel bridal without feeling overly saccharine.
 Though you may be tempted to fall back on traditional pale pink and lavender decor, go a bit bolder with an orange and hot pink palette.
 The bright setting feels feminine and confident, which is the ideal backdrop for fêting your bride-to-be.

 Rehearsal Dinner: The Hadley

 Wedding white and dove gray provide a classic palette for both the groom and bride to shine without competing with their décor for the big day.
 The mint julep cup water glass is a detail that I just love about this setting because it can also serve as a vase if the party isn’t sit-down or the bartenders bring their own glassware.